manuelmarcos/RibotTeam/README.md

 RibotTeam
 =========

-RibotTeam is an iPhone App which, has a list of ribot team members with their details info.
+RibotTeam is an iPhone App that has a list of ribot team members, with the option to tap through to see their details.

-It uses a Rest API and It could have been implemented with the [restKit](https://github.com/RestKit/RestKit) for iOS but I considered that this project is not big enough to use such a big framework.
+It uses a Rest API and could have been implemented with the [restKit](https://github.com/RestKit/RestKit) for iOS.
+However, I considered that this project is not big enough to use such a heavy framework.

-Also, This project has been set up for iPad environment.
-It already has some settings and code for iPad implementation and it is quite simple to extend the project for iPad development.
+Additionally, this project has been set up for a potential iPad app.
+It already has some settings and code, and would be quite simple to extend the project for iPad implementation.

 Requirements:
 ============

-In order to install this application into your iPhone or simulator you have to have:
+In order to install this application into your iPhone or simulator you need:

    Xcode 4.6 or later